 Maktab prides itself in the warm and homelike environment that it offers to all its students.
 The atmosphere is casual and welcoming.
 Students can safely express their individuality without the fear of being judged.
 There are children who take joy in gardening, others who love sports, and yet others who cannot be separated from their beloved library.
 This diversity and tolerance are the hallmarks of Maktab’s student life.

 The day starts with the school assembly.
-The assembly presentations by students for students are a source of great joy for the performers as well as the audience.
+The assembly presentations by students, that range from simple magic shows to poetry recitations, are a source of great joy for the performers as well as the audience.
 But the assembly is just the start.
 There is hardly a dull moment at Maktab!
 As you walk through Maktab you will see students in the science lab triumphantly discovering the law of conservation of mass, other children playing the tabla or singing the sublime poetry of Faiz, some children learning to dribble in hockey, and yet others engrossed in reading their favourite book in the library.
 On Fridays, the entire school gets together for the weekly drama/debates period.
 This hour is another great opportunity for children to get exposure to public speaking, learn classical and modern literature, and have pure fun!

 All Maktab students pledge to live honourably with dignity.
 The Honour Code governs Maktab student life from academics to sports.
 It is essential that all students be trusted in their personal and academic lives.
 Only then, can they grow up to be adults who hold themselves up to the highest ethical standards.